VirtualExpo-B2B/grantor/README.md

 # Grantor

-The MySQL Grantor is Virtual Expo's tool to apply user permissions to a running MySQL instance.

-## Description
+## MySQL Grants as Code

+Grantor is a DevOps tool, developped in [VirtualExpo](http://www.virtual-expo.com/), to manage MySQL users.
+It enables a team to collaborate on MySQL grants: developpers can add users or modify permissions at will, and using a Git workflow, their commits can be brought into the CI and finally up to production, using merge requests and code revues.
+Because the grants are managed just as code, traceability is not compromised and rollbacks are always permitted.

+The principle consists in writing all the grants into an external Git repository, from which Gantor reads.
+Just like a Puppet code repo, a **runnning** MySQL instance can then be updated to match the permission described in our repo.

+Also, in the case of replicated MySQL instances, Grantor only needs to be applied once.

+These permissions are read from a Git repository or on the local filesystem

 This program updates permissions on a MySQL instances from a repository listing all users and their grants.
-The Virtual Expo's permission repository lies at http://gitlab.virtual-expo.com/sql/perms

-The program can either work on a local copy of the git ```perms``` repository, or work from a freshly cloned copy.
+The program can either work on a local copy of the git `perms` repository, or work from a freshly cloned copy.

 ## Requirements
 * Python 3
-* PyMySQL (from the package ```python3-pymysql```, or using ```pip install PyMySQL```)
+* PyMySQL (from the package `python3-pymysql`, or using `pip install PyMySQL`)
+* a MySQL user to connect with, which has the [grant option](https://dev.mysql.com/doc/refman/5.5/en/privileges-provided.html#priv_grant-option) and [reload](https://dev.mysql.com/doc/refman/5.5/en/privileges-provided.html#priv_reload) privileges

+## Installation

+Either clone the repository: `git clone https://github.com/mysql-grantor/grantor.git`

+Or use our Docker container

 ## Usage